When To Hire A Workers’ Comp Lawyer

 For example, suppose an employee fell off a ladder, and they were not adequately secured.
 In that case, an attorney could investigate whether there are additional claims for faulty equipment against the ladder manufacturer or the safety devices used to secure the worker.

 A good L&I lawyer works to find any and all third-party claims to help you maximize your compensation and settlement amounts.
-Even if your L&I case doesn’t feel like it merits an attorney, you should at least consult with a personal injury attorney who also does workers’ comp law to assess whether there are other cases worth investigating and pursuing.
+Even if your L&I case doesn’t feel like it merits a Seattle L&I attorney, you do not sell yourself short.
+You should consult with an L&I attorney who also does employment law to assess whether there are other cases worth investigating and pursuing.

 Injured workers who end up with a lifelong disability from their workplace injury usually have the most challenging time making their claim.
 These claims tend to involve the highest amount of compensation and thus a lot of scrutiny from your employer, IME doctors, and L&I supervisors.

 If you’re in a situation where your workplace injury has resulted in a permanent health condition or disability, you should consult with an L&I attorney before starting the claims process.
-Tackling this kind of case solo vs. with a veteran L&I specialist could mean the difference in hundreds of thousands—or even millions—of dollars in lost compensation.
+Tackling this kind of case alone rather than with a veteran L&I specialist could mean the difference in hundreds of thousands—or even millions—of dollars in lost compensation.